 7 Tips on Getting Used to Your Contact Lenses

-7 Tips on Getting Used to Your Contact Lenses125 million people worldwide chose to wear contact lenses for medical or cosmetic reasons.
-If this is your first time wearing contacts, here’s what you need to know about the adjustment period.
+Around 125 million people worldwide choose to wear contact lenses for medical or cosmetic reasons.
+If this is your first time wearing contacts, this blog post contains all that you need to know about the adjustment period.

-Eye care professionals suggest allowing 3 to 4 days for your eyes to adjust to your contact lenses.
-However, it may take up to 12 days for your eyes to adjust depending on the sensitivity of your eyes.
+Most eye care professionals suggest allowing 5 to 10 days for your eyes to adjust to your contact lenses.
+However, you may get accustomed to them sooner or it might take you longer to get used to them.

 Unusual Side Effects